abs-tudelft/sbd/src/lab3/assignment.md

 real-time world map of the web interface.

 ### Supplying beer styles
-Beer styles to include are supplied in a file called 'beer.styles'.
+Beer styles to include are supplied in a file called `beer.styles`.
 Beer styles are separated by newline.
 For example:
 ```
 Amber ale